dinde451/jarr.d1/Jarulfs_Guide.md

 on dungeon level 16: 30%

-  - > magic traps includes Fire Wall, Flame Wave and Ring of Fire
+  - > magic traps includes Fire Wall, Flame Wave, Ring of Fire and
-    > attacks from other players.
+    > Lightning Wall attacks from other players.

 # Monsters